PRESERVING ASSYRIA

 Ever aware of the growing need to have a program dedicated to protecting the Assyrian identity, the Assyrian Studies Association created the Preserving Assyria program.
 Through this program, we’re actively working to promote and preserve the Assyrian identity through our four initiatives: Heritage Archive, Oral History, Giving Back, and Educational.

-Heritage Archive Initiative
+Heritage Archives Initiative

 From left to right: Fr.
 Paulos Be-Daro - Cal mawte d Gandi - Sefro suryoyo 1948, and Ashur S. Yousif (1858 - 1915) who was born in the town of Harput in the Ottoman Empire.
-Yousif was a professor, philosopher, writer, and author of the periodical Murshid Athuriyon (The Assyrian Guide).
+Yousif was a professor, philosopher, writer, and author of the periodical Murshid Athuriyon, The Assyrian Guide.

 Oral History Initiative